Emma Darcy: Writing career

-In 2002, Darcy's first crime novel Who Killed Angelique? won the Ned Kelly Award for Best First Novel.
-In 2003, the next novel, Who Killed Bianca, was a finalist for the Ned Kelly Award for Best Novel.
+In 2002, Darcy's first crime novel Who Killed Angelique?
+(Pan MacMillan), won the Ned Kelly Award for Best First Novel.
+Her second, Who Killed Bianca (2003; Pan MacMillan), was a finalist for the Ned Kelly Award for Best Novel.

 Emma Darcy Award Contest

-In 1993 Frank and Wendy Brennan created the "Emma Darcy Award Contest" to encourage authors to finish their manuscripts.
-It had a prize of $2,000 and a guarantee that the manuscript would be seen by an acquiring editor.
+For the 10th anniversary of the Emma Darcy pseudonym and their first publications, the Brennans, in association with the Romance Writers of Australia, created the "Emma Darcy Award Contest" in 1993 to support unpublished authors to finish their manuscripts.
+The prize was A$2,000 and a guarantee that the manuscript would be read by an acquiring editor from Mills & Boon.
+The Contest ran until 2004.